srcimon/screwbox/UNRELEASED-CHANGES.md

-This release adds a lot of rotation, to your sprites, to your screen and to your brain.
+This release adds a lot of rotation: to your sprites, to your screen and to your brain.

 ### 🚀 Features & improvements